UnitTestBot/ksmt/README.md

 Many solvers do not have prebuilt binaries, or binaries are for Linux only.

 KSMT is distributed as JVM library with solver binaries provided.
-SMT-LIB benchmarks based test environment as well as documentation and examples are also available.
+The library has been tested against the SMT-LIB benchmarks.
+Documentation and examples are also available.